bradfrost/atomic-design/chapter-5.md

 2. Show that it's useful.
 3. Make it official.

 Creating a useful design system should be the team's first priority.
-A happy home to contain it all might not be made straightaway, but should become a bigger priority once the design system becomes official.
+Building a happy home to contain it all might not happen straightaway, but should become a bigger priority once the design system becomes official.
 Making a good-looking style guide isn't just design for design's sake; **it reflects an organization’s commitment to making and maintaining a thoughtful, deliberate design system**.

 ## Make it visible
 Visibility is critically important to the ongoing health of your design system.
 Such an important endeavor shouldn't be tucked away in a dark corner of your intranet.
 What steps can you take to ensure the design system remains a cornerstone of your design and development workflows?